From Ohio History Central

 800 B.C. to A.D.
 1200

-The Woodland Period generally marks the appearance of pottery, cultivated plants, settled village life and mound building.
+The Woodland Period -- an archaeologically-designated period -- generally marks the appearance of pottery, cultivated plants, settled village life and mound building on the North American Continent.
 In addition, the pace of cultural change began to quicken.
 Archaeologists have defined several cultures within the Woodland Period.

 Tillers of the Soil